abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 ```

-## JWT and RSA keys
+## JWT and RSA Keys

-Define the RSA keys to sign and encrypt payload.
+RSA key pairs are used to sign and encrypt JWT payloads within abcdesktop.

-There are two kinds of `JWT`:
+Two types of JWT tokens are used by abcdesktop:

-- `jwt_token_user` User JWT is signed.
-So we need to define a (private, public) RSA keys for signing.
+- `jwt_token_user`: The user JWT is signed only.
+A (private, public) RSA key pair is required for signing.
-- `jwt_token_desktop` Desktop JWT is encrypted AND signed.
-So we need to define a (private, public) RSA keys for signing, and a (private, public) RSA keys to encrypt data.
+- `jwt_token_desktop`: The desktop JWT is both signed and encrypted.
+It requires a (private, public) RSA key pair for signing and a separate (private, public) RSA key pair for payload encryption.

 ```